 Hannah joined Watsi on September 4th, 2013.
-Six years ago, Hannah became the 65th member to automatically support a new Watsi patient every month.
-Since then, 6,428 more people have become monthly donors!
-Hannah's most recent donation traveled 8,800 miles to support Tok, a recent widow from Cambodia, to fund knee surgery following a road accident.
+Seven years ago, Hannah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hannah's most recent donation traveled 8,500 miles to support Joseph, a two-year-old boy from Kenya, to fund orchidopexy surgery.

 Hannah has funded healthcare for 143 patients in 14 countries.